Hustoft-Digital/MultiSceneTools/README.md

 - Install via Package Manager → Add package via git URL:
     - https://github.com/HenrysHouses/MultiSceneTools.git
 - Alternatively, download and put the folder in your Assets
+- Create the config asset with the window popup

 ## Author